Poppy Clements, Chair Community Volunteer

 Dr. Shannon H. Perry Community Volunteer

-Shannon H. Perry, Ph.D., a native of New Orleans, Louisiana, has lived in Northeast Florida for more than a decade.
+Shannon H. Perry, Ph.D., a native of New Orleans, Louisiana, has lived in Northeast Florida since July 2000.
 Dr. Perry served our community as the President/Chief Professional Officer of the Boys & Girls Clubs of Northeast Florida from February 2009 to June 2015.
 Dr. Perry earned her Bachelor of Arts degree in Social Welfare from the University of California at Berkeley, a Master of Social Work degree from Louisiana State University, and a Doctorate of Philosophy degree in Social Work from the University of Georgia.
-For 20 years, she has assisted the homeless, elderly, crime victims, incarcerated women, chemically dependent adults, mentally ill adolescents, and children with their families.
+For 25 years, she has assisted the homeless, elderly, crime victims, incarcerated women, chemically dependent adults, mentally ill adolescents, and children with their families.
 She and her husband feel privileged to parent their son, Steele.

 Anita Vining Realtor, Berkshire Hathaway Home Services